trueheart78/gifs/README.md

 Expects a `gifs` directory in your Dropboxs.
 This is also where the database file will be created, to track public Dropbox links for each gif.

+#### Warning: Sharing Your Gifs Directory

+If you share your `gifs` directory by creating a shared link, it will cause this gem to break.
+Deleting the link you created will restore functionality.

 ### Configuration File

 The configuration file needs to be created at `~/.gifs_config`, in YAML format.